flamboyantpenguin/easysftp/docs/manual.md

 ### `ls`

+Displays the files in the remote directory

+### `lls`

-Displays the files in the current directory
+Displays the files in the local directory

 ### `clear`